 Chemical Reactivity of Curcumin

-Multi-parametric features of curcumin are leading to various biological importance of curcumin is becoming the site of attraction for many researchers.
-The presence of labile hydrogens, 1,3- diketo and its tautomeric form, α,β-unsaturated linker portion, and aromatic system are important in carrying out various reactions during biological pathways.
-Therefore, before investigating the chemistry behind the action of curcumin towards various biological properties, it is important to understand the reactivity of curcumin.31, 33 Some possible reactions have been discussed presently as follows:
+The multiparametric features of curcumin lead to the various biological importance of curcumin, which has attracted the attention of many researchers.
+The presence of labile hydrogens, 1,3- diketo groups and their tautomeric forms, α,β-unsaturated linker portions, and aromatic systems are important in various reactions during biological pathways.
+Therefore, before investigating the chemistry behind the action of curcumin on various biological properties, it is important to understand the reactivity of curcumin.31, 33 Some possible reactions have been discussed as follows:

 Degradation

-Chemical degradation of curcumin is pH-dependent.
-The degradation of curcumin is increased in an alkaline medium (pH>7) and degraded into trans-6-(4’- hydroxy-3’-methoxyphenyl)-2,4- dioxo-5-hexanal, ferulic acid, feruloyl-methane, and vanillin (Figure 1.b).3, 31, 33-37
+The chemical degradation of curcumin is pH dependent.
+The degradation of curcumin is increased in alkaline media (pH>7), and curcumin is degraded into trans-6-(4’- hydroxy-3’-methoxyphenyl)-2,4- dioxo-5-hexanal, ferulic acid, feruloyl-methane, and vanillin (Figure 1.b).3, 31, 33-37

 Figure 1.b.
 Chemical structures of curcumin degradation: trans-6-(4’- hydroxy-3’- methoxyphenyl)-2,4-dioxo-5-hexanal (3), ferulic acid (4), feruloyl-methane (5), and vanillin (6)

-The linker part i.e., α,β-unsaturated 1,3-dicarbonyl moiety is mainly responsible for the degradation process as proposed by various research groups.
-When curcumin is joined with lipids, liposomes, cyclodextrins, etc. its degradation decreases.
-The oxidative degradation can also be created by light absorption (Photo-degradation).
-This process generates the singlet oxygen and other reactive oxygen species that are responsible for the photobiological activity of curcumin.2-3, 31, 33
+The linker part, i.e., the α,β-unsaturated 1,3-dicarbonyl moiety, is mainly responsible for the degradation process, as proposed by various research groups.
+When curcumin is combined with lipids, liposomes, cyclodextrins, etc., its degradation decreases.
+Oxidative degradation can also be created by light absorption (photodegradation).
+This process generates singlet oxygen and other reactive oxygen species that are responsible for the photobiological activity of curcumin.2-3, 31, 33

 Reactivity with reactive oxygen species (ROS)

-Reactive oxygen species (ROS) involve both free radical oxidants and molecular oxidants get involved in hydrogen abstraction and also in electron transfer reactions.
-The three labile hydrogens, two sites from the phenolic moieties and one from the linker segment of curcumin (enol form) take part in oxidation by electron transfer and hydrogen abstraction (Figure 1.c).1, 3, 9, 31, 35, 38-39
+Reactive oxygen species (ROS), which include both free radical oxidants and molecular oxidants, are involved in hydrogen abstraction and electron transfer reactions.
+The three labile hydrogens, two sites from the phenolic moieties and one from the linker segment of curcumin (enol form), take part in oxidation by electron transfer and hydrogen abstraction (Figure 1.c).1, 3, 9, 31, 35, 38-39

 Figure 1.c.
-Possible sites of attack of free radical oxidants of curcumin
+Possible sites of attack of the free radical oxidants of curcumin

-Curcumin-metal ion interaction
+Curcumin–metal ion interactions

-α,β-unsaturated 1,3-dicarbonyl moiety of the linker part in curcumin forms strong complexes with various metal ions.
-The metal bond formation is raised by the replacement of the proton of
+The α,β-unsaturated 1,3-dicarbonyl moiety of the linker in curcumin forms strong complexes with various metal ions.
+Metal bond formation is increased by the replacement of the proton of

 the enolic group with a metal ion.
 Curcumin-metal complexes affect biological actions.
-Anti- tumor activity has been enhanced by metal- curcumin complexes as compared to curcumin.
-These also act as antioxidants and pro-oxidants in biological activities.
-But still, the data is unclear for the activity of metal complexes that depends upon various factors such as the nature of metal, stability, coordination number, and more chemistry behind such types of compounds is required in the future.31, 35, 40
+Compared with that of curcumin, the antitumor activity of metal-curcumin complexes is enhanced.
+These compounds also act as antioxidants and pro-oxidants in biological activities.
+However, the data are still unclear for the activity of metal complexes, which depends upon various factors, such as the nature of the metal, stability, and coordination number, and more chemistry behind such types of compounds is needed in the future.31, 35, 40

 Figure 1.d.
-Structure of curcumin-metal complex
+Structure of the CUR-metal complex

 Synthesis of Curcumin

-Conventional method: - In this method the free state of curcumin is not obtained.
-But due to the formation of boron complex brick red colour obtained in acidic medium and purple in basic medium.
-At higher temperature yield is lesser than that of room temperature.
-The best range of temperature for the synthesis of curcumin is 85- 110̊ C. For the better yield ethyl acetate solvent is used.
-Tri-isopropyl borate and tri- sec butyl borate solvent also increases the yield of curcumin.31, 41-42
+Conventional methods: In this method, the free state of curcumin is not obtained.
+However, owing to the formation of the boron complex, a brick red color is obtained in acidic media, and a purple color is obtained in basic media.
+At higher temperatures, the yield is lower than that at room temperature.
+The optimal temperature range for the synthesis of curcumin is 85–110°C. To improve the yield, an ethyl acetate solvent is used.
+Tri-isopropyl borate and tri-second butyl borate solvents also increase the yield of curcumin.31, 41-42

 Scheme 1.
 Synthesis of Curcumin